Coyote mauls 2-year-old on front porch in Dallas - NewsBreak

 DALLAS (AP) — Police say a 2-year-old child has been hospitalized in critical condition after being mauled by a coyote on the front porch of the child’s Dallas home.

 The attack happened about 8:30 a.m.
-Tuesday in a neighborhood just north of White Rock Lake in Dallas.Over 60 tons of ground beef recalled
+Tuesday in a neighborhood just north of White Rock Lake in Dallas.Coyote attacks girl in California: Police

 A police statement says a responding officer subsequently spotted the coyote in a park near the child’s home and opened fire on the animal, which retreated into nearby woods.